DanieleSalatti/static-file-handler/README.md

 ```
 When you are done you can stop the Web server using `fileHandler.stop()`.

+You can see an example in the `example/serve_folder` folder.

 ## Adding custom MIME types

 At the moment it is possible to add custom MIME types only through a method call (`addMIMETypes(Map<String, String> types)`), i.e. it's not possible to set custom MIME types when using the static file handler from the command line.
 This option will be available in a future release.